sighupio/fury-kubernetes-aws/README.md

 ## Packages

-The following packages are included in the Fury Kubernetes Logging katalog:
+The following packages are included in Kubernetes Fury AWS:

 | Package                                                                               | Version   | Description                                                                                                            |
 |---------------------------------------------------------------------------------------|-----------|------------------------------------------------------------------------------------------------------------------------|